 To ensure companies adopt fairer payment and credit check practices, the UK government enacted the Late Payment of Commercial Debts (Interest) Act 1998 LPCD(I)A 1998.
 It was further amended by the Late Payment of Commercial Debts Regulations 2002 which allowed all businesses, including public sector organisations, to claim interest from any other business or organisation, including small businesses.

-The purpose of the Act is to allow UK business to charge interest on late payments and debt recovery costs for clients and customers that have exceeded the payment terms agreed by the parties.
+The Act applies to all commercial contracts created on or after 7 August 2002.
+It allows UK business to charge interest on late payments and debt recovery costs for clients and customers that have exceeded the payment terms agreed by the parties.

-The Act enables businesses to charge 8% above the Bank of England base rate set on a twice-yearly basis and also debt recovery compensation of up to £100 on each overdue order.
+Businesses can charge eight per cent above the Bank of England base rate set on a twice-yearly basis and also debt recovery compensation of up to £100 on each overdue order.

-The fact that companies can charge this amount in excess of the standard rate means that the charges that can be levied against a company and much more likely to exceed the benefit which a company may see in withholding payment.
-This means that the Act provides business with a huge incentive to operate within the original agreed contract and to pay up within the original contractually agreed payment schedule.
+The fact that companies can charge this amount in excess of the standard rate means the charges that can be levied are more likely to exceed the benefit a company sees in withholding payment.
+The Act therefore incentivises businesses to pay up on time.

 Can the parties agree to not be bound by the rules under the Act?

-Both parties to a commercial contract can agree not to use the provisions contained within the Late Payment of Commercial Debts (Interest) Act.
-However, this is only under the circumstances that the contract agreed on provides a substantial remedy for late payment.
+Both parties to a commercial contract can agree not to use the provisions contained within the Act.
+However, this is only where the contract provides a substantial remedy for late payment.

-Section 9 of the Late Payment of Commercial Debts (Interest) Act defines a substantial remedy as the following:
+Section 9 of the Act defines a substantial remedy as:

-All terms which will be inserted into a contract to try and get around the Late Payment of Commercial Debts (Interest) Act will be subject to the test of reasonableness established by the Unfair Contract Terms Act.
+All terms inserted into a contract to try and get around LPCD(I)A 1998 will be subject to the test of reasonableness established by the Unfair Contract Terms Act 1977.